Media

 The Law of 8 June 2004 on freedom of expression in the media provides, amongst other, for the protection of sources and privacy, regulates relations between journalists and publishers and organises the right of reply.

-The government supports the analysis analysis by co-financing the academic study of media performed by the University of Luxembourg and by co-financing the annual national Plurimedia study, which, since 2005, analyses the readership of the main press and radio media and television audiences.
+The government supports the analysis by co-financing the academic study of media performed by the University of Luxembourg.

-The SMC's trategic objective in the context of media in Luxembourg
+The SMC's strategic objective in the context of media in Luxembourg

 The SMC aims to promote opinion formation and critical debate through a varied, pluralistic and independent media landscape.